fmnijk/MortalClient/README.md

-Use the following two commands if `CMAKE_BUILD_TYPE` is to be `Debug` (you may wish to add an additional `/mN` flag, with `N` being the number of CPU cores you wish to utilize for compilation):
+Use the following two commands if `CMAKE_BUILD_TYPE` is to be `Debug` (you may wish to add an additional `/mN` flag, with `N` being the number of CPU cores you wish to utilize for compilation)
+Since you may need to build many times for debug purpose, I add a command at first to delete all the files generated in previous build:

 ```bat
 del * /S /Q > nul